MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 The transition from Microsoft Edge to IE mode causes some or all the following changes to take place:

 - the POST verb is changed to GET
-- the Referer header is removed
+- The Referer header is removed
-- form content (the POST message body) is removed
+- Form content (the POST message body) is removed

 > [!NOTE]
 > This is a known issue that's being worked on and should be fixed in a future release.